 comprehension strategies through music and sound

 This program is not being offered at this time.
-Please see Phil's new outdoor in-person presentation and his virtual programs.
+Please see Phil's new outdoor in-person presentations: Moving in Rhythm, and Musical Math.

 Phil uses African drums, rhythms and